-Discover what the average UK household pays for its gas and electricity bill and find new ways to reduce your energy spending to beat the norm.
+Discover what the average UK household pays for its gas and electric bill and find new ways to reduce your energy spending to beat the norm.

 It always pays to know how your utility bills compare to others because when you’re armed with this knowledge you’ll more easily spot if you’re paying over the odds for your energy.